Episode 11

 If you live in an urban area, you’ll definitely need to hear about the unique challenges faced by people who keep goats in a city.

-For more information check out the following episodes that I talk about during the show:
+Check out the following episodes that I talk about during the show:

 Today’s episode was sponsored by Standlee Premium Western Forage.